RedWilly/Sniper-Bot/README.md

 Ethernal can be set up by following the steps outlined [here](https://doc.tryethernal.com/getting-started/quickstart).
 Once it is set up, you can import mainnet contracts and see all transaction/block details.

 ## Contribution
-If you find any issues or ways to improve this project, create a pull request and it will be merged into the main branch if accepted.
+If you find any issues or ways to improve this project like percentage to sell(profit), create a pull request and it will be merged into the main branch if accepted.

 Credits to Julien from ETB as their repo [here](https://github.com/jklepatch/eattheblocks/tree/master/screencast/322-uniswap-trading-bot) helped massively in builing this project.